OWASP/www-project-desktop-app-security-top-10/index.md

 | DA9 - Using Components with Known Vulnerabilities | Usage of Outdated Softwares, or Usage of Obsolete Components/Services of Windows/3rd Party vendors |
 | DA10 - Insufficient Logging & Monitoring | Missing or Improper Logging of Activities, Missing Regular Monitoring to Detect Abuse |

-The OWASP Desktop App.
-Security Top 10 is a standard awareness document for developers, product owners and security engineers.
-It represents a broad consensus about the most critical security risks to Desktop applications.

-Globally recognized by developers as the first step towards more secure coding.

-Companies should adopt this document and start the process of ensuring that their desktop applications minimize these risks.
-Using the OWASP Top 10 is perhaps the most effective first step towards changing the software development culture within your organization into one that produces more secure code.